 This paper examines the signaling value of the grade point average (GPA) of a graduate job applicant at labor market entry and how this effect persists over time in the labor market.
 To empirically differentiate the impact of the signals from actual skills, we exploit a grading reform in Denmark that mimics an ideal experiment by creating variation in university graduates' GPAs.
 Students who were enrolled in university during the implementation of the reform had their existing grades recoded to a new grading scale based on a scheme by the Ministry of Education.
-The recoding caused substantial variation in GPAs that is unrelated to ability, as two individuals with identical pre-reform GPAs could end up with more than a standard deviation difference in their GPAs due to the recoding.
+The recoding caused substantial variation in GPAs that is unrelated to ability, as two individuals with identical prereform GPAs because of the recoding.
 We use this reform-induced change in GPA to produce credible estimates of the effects of grade signals that are unrelated to achievement in a naturally occurring setting.

-We use a data set containing GPAs for all students at the two largest universities in Denmark, Aarhus University and the University of Copenhagen, corresponding to around half of the total population of university students in Denmark.
+We use a dataset containing GPAs for all students at the two largest universities in Denmark, Aarhus University and the University of Copenhagen, corresponding to around half of the total population of university students in Denmark.
 Thus, we examine variation in salient grades among a large and diverse group of university students.
 Moreover, the detailed Danish administrative data allow us to study how the effect of the grade signal changes over time.

 Our findings show that a reform-induced increase in GPA causes higher earnings in the initial years after graduation.
-However, this effect diminishes over time, and there is no detectable effect three years after graduation, which may suggest a rapid employer learning process.
+However, this effect diminishes over time, and there is no detectable effect 3 years after graduation, which may suggest a rapid employer learning process.
 We assess the validity of the design and show that the variation caused by the recoding is not associated with individual characteristics that predict labor market outcomes (e.g., high school GPA, parental income, and parental schooling).
-Moreover, we conduct placebo tests that demonstrate that the recoding algorithm does not predict future labor market outcomes for three non-treated cohorts.
+Moreover, we of Education in Bonn, the 2018 Danish Graduate Programme in Economics (DGPE) meeting in Sønderborg, and the 2019 Society of Labor Economists (SOLE) annual meeting; and seminar participants in Aarhus, Bath, Bristol, Copenhagen, South-ampton, and Trondheim.
+We further thank Marianne Toftegaard Hansen and Bjørn Bjørnsson Meyer for their assistance in obtaining access to the data.
+Sievertsen acknowledges receipt of financial support from the Danish Council for Independent Research through grant DFF 4182-00200.
+Contact the corresponding author, Hans Henrik Sievertsen, at h.h.sievertsen@bristol.ac.uk.
+Information concerning access to the data used in this paper is available as supplemental material online.